Stakct/fullstackchallenge/README.md

 To start the project just run `docker-compose up`

+The web app is reachable using the address `http://127.0.0.1:3001`, the API is reachable using the address `http://127.0.0.1:3000`, you can also use the port 35432 to connect your Postgres client.

 ### Prerequisites

 To run this project you need *Docker Engine* installed in your machine.